butteronbread/nonogram/README.md

 - **Shop** – Spend sand dollars on decorations and items for your beach
 - **Gallery** – View your complete history of created nonograms
 - **Sound** - Toggle your background music on and off
+- **Information** - Information page to describe how to play and the controls

 ---